s3nh/pytorch-cookbook/README.md

 # This is not an normal readme file.
 It will be normal in few days.
 ### What is going on

-- there is no good behaviours that people would like to attempt
-- deep learning and machine learning community is just an naive bunch of morons (on early stage) and they want to simple explain simple tasks with complex word that are not understable by anybody (and btw people aare afraif to ask what is going on)
-- knowledge is far away in our daily tasks list, we just want to have everything done very fast.
-Which in my opinion is the most common mistake in every coding project.
-- dont fool us and ourselves on test/valid dataset please for god sake how can u find it useful and how can u life in proper way if u cheat on as simple task as splitting train/valid dataset.

 ## Mnist cnns